 6. DEADHEAD OFTEN AND FILL IN WITH ANNUALS

-The downside of white flowers is that when they fade, they rapidly turn brown.
+The one downside to white flowers is that when they fade, they rapidly turn brown.
 For this reason, I deadhead all my flowers regularly to maximize blooms.
-However, once a species stops flowering, I cut it to the ground and fill in with white-flowering annuals.
+However, once a plant stops flowering, I’ll cut it to the ground and fill in with white-flowering annuals.
 These include snapdragons, sweet alyssum, nicotiana, angelonia and pompom dahlias.

 GREAT PLANTS FOR WHITE GARDENS

 Here are some of my favorite shrubs and perennials for creating a white garden.

 - Gardenia ‘Crown Jewel’